Planning Your Trip

 Check out our guide to Nashville's public transportation for more info on the MTA bus system.

-Travel Tip: Nashville is a city that sees a lot of long-weekend visitors, meaning travelers tend to show up on Thursday and head home on Sunday.
+Travel Tip: Nashville welcomes around 16 million visitors annually and a lot of them are long-weekend visitors, meaning travelers tend to show up on Thursday and head home on Sunday.
 That means the city can be surprisingly quiet from Sunday evening through Wednesday.
 If you can plan a visit at that time of the week, you'll find crowds are less of a hassle.
 Or, if you can extend your stay to incorporate one or two of those days, you'll have an easier time booking a reservation at that hot restaurant or getting into a music show.

 Museums: Nashville has a wide variety of museums to explore, which are great on a hot, muggy day.
-The Country Music Hall of Fame is a must-see for fans of the genre and the Tennessee State Museum is not only a walk through the local history, it's absolutely free too.
+The Country Music Hall of Fame is a must-see for fans of the genre and the Tennessee State Museum is a walk through the local history and it's absolutely free to visit.
 Kids of all ages will love the Adventure Science Center, where you can actually have fun and learn something new at the same time.

-History: Get a sense of Nashville's historical roots by visiting The Hermitage, a southern plantation that was once home to President Andrew Jackson.
-For a slice of Civil War history, head over to Fort Negley to learn about the largest fortification built for Union troops after the city fell in 1862.
-And for a different kind of history, head over to Music Row to see the iconic Nashville recording studios, some of which have been named to the National Register of Historic Places.
+History: For a slice of Civil War history, head over to Fort Negley to learn about the largest fortification built for Union troops after the city fell in 1862.
+Nashville's Hermitage allows people to learn about the life of President Andrew Jackson and of the people enslaved there through tours of the estate.
+Nashville's Hermitage was For a different kind of history, head over to Music Row to see the iconic Nashville recording studios, some of which have been named to the National Register of Historic Places.

 Sports: The Music City is home to both the Tennessee Titans of the NFL and the Nashville Predators of the NHL.
 It also has a AAA baseball team called the Nashville Sounds and a pro soccer team called the Nashville SC (soccer club).
 In short, that means sports fans will find a lot to love no matter what time of year they visit.